Diploma and Certificate Courses: What You Need to Know

 Diploma or Certificate, Which Do You Choose?

-As a first rule, you should research what level of education is required of you for the job you want to go into.
-As an example, if you wish to become a site supervisor you need a Level 3 Diploma and a number of years experience in construction related work.
+Firstly, research which level of education is required for the job you would like to enter.
+As an example, if you wish to become a site supervisor you need a Level 3 Diploma and a number of years experience in construction-related work.

 Some institutions will advise you on which courses to take for particular jobs.
 In addition, they should tell you whether you need to complete additional courses.
 If you wanted to be a counsellor, you would need to do a Level 1 Certificate in Counselling Skills before you could take the next courses which are usually level 3 and 4 diplomas.

 Higher National Diplomas are ideal for those who may want to complete their third year at university.
-However, it can be used as entry to job roles on its own.
+However, it can be used as an entry to job roles on its own.
 It is important to note that HNDs are BTECs awarded by Pearson and are not a generic term for a particular level of diploma.
-Ensure that if you are taking an HND, that they are awarded by Pearson.
+Ensure that any HNDs you take are official and awarded by Pearson.

 The Difference Between a Diploma and Degree

-- Diplomas on the other hand are broken down into different, shorter courses.
+- On the other hand, Diplomas are broken down into shorter courses.
 They are also often offered online.

 - Degrees may be required for some job roles, but this is not always the case.
 Experience plus a diploma is often enough for some job roles.